41st Annual Justice and Peace Conference

 Chair, Leeds Diocese Justice and Peace Commission

 Pope Francis calls us to be ‘… a Church which is poor and for the poor’.
-Such language, however, can be problematic, objectifying people in poverty and robbing them of agency.
-To be a poor Church calls us to commit ourselves to be with those on the margins as equal partners, enabling them to find their own solutions to the issues they face.
-But is this where the Churches are choosing to be?
+To be with those on the margins as equal partners, enabling them to find their own solutions to the issues they face.

-Conference 2019 will work with Church Action on Poverty who are undertaking a three year project on Church of the Poor which will promote mission, theological activity and social action with people who have been pushed to the margins of society by poverty.
+Join us in 2019 to explore mission, theological reflection and social action with people who have been pushed to the margins of society by poverty.

 - are interested in building the kingdom, not growing the church;

-- expect to be challenged and changed by their neighbours, especially by people on the margins;
+- expect to be challenged and changed by our neighbours,

 - put an emphasis on sharing food and hospitality;